avast/metrics/README.md

 There is Scala API available in `metrics-scala`.
 See the example below.

 ## Adding to project
-The library is published to the [Bintray](https://bintray.com/avast/maven/metrics/).
+The library is published to [Bintray](https://bintray.com/avast/maven/metrics/).
 Example usage of the [StatsD](statsd) in Gradle project:
 ```gradle
 repositories {
     jcenter()